 As the name suggests, this type of caravan comes with a section that can be expanded or popped out.
 This section is often used as beds or fold-out bunks that provide extra room for sleeping or sitting depending on your need.

-With this one, the roof can be raised and a section or two can be slid-out.
-So you’re getting an extra room and improved ventilation which is great for larger families who are traveling during the summer or hotter weather areas.
+With this one, the roof can be raised and a section or two can be slid out.
+So you’re getting an extra room and improved ventilation which is great for larger families who are travelling during the summer or hotter weather areas.
 Here’s a sample of that.

 For those who are looking for a cheaper but just as spacious version of a motorhome, a tent trailer is for you.
 This one transforms into the half-caravan, half tent.
 If you don’t mind having to set it up once you get on-site, then you’re all good.
 You can enjoy a lot of space on top of the trailer enough for up to six people to sleep in, it’s easier to drive and store it since you can disassemble the tent, and even a small SUV can tow it.
 Check out this 3D virtual tour of a tent trailer.